heyfoz/rust-javascript-interop/README.md

 ## Project Overview

-This project is a basic Rust web application using the Yew framework.
+This project is a basic Rust client-side web application using the Yew framework.
 It focuses on JavaScript-Rust interop for session ID retrieval, demonstrating how to retrieve a session ID from the URL using both inline JavaScript and an external JavaScript file.
 NOTE: Dependencies and packages may change over time.

 ## Features